All Episodes

 Yeah, I'd be careful walking around the streets of Philly when they win, too.

-Probably couldn't.
+Probably should.

 I'd be careful walking around the streets of Philly now.

-The street the city's a hot mess.
+The city's a hot mess.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-We are loaded up tonight, nine Eastern Hannity on the Fox News Channel.
+Nine Eastern Hannity on the Fox News channel.

 Senator Marco Rubio will be with us.

-Lindsay Graham, uh, Clay Travis tonight, Kellyanne Conway, uh, Trey Penny will battle Daryl Parks on the issues that involving uh Tyree Nichols will have the latest on that.
+Trey Penny will battle Daryl Parks on the issues involving Tyree Nichols.

-And if you haven't been following the story of this LSU student raped by a number of people and then dropped in the middle of a highway and then hit by a car, you uh need to pay attention to this.
+And if you haven't been following the story of this LSU student raped by a number of people and then dropped in the middle of a highway and then hit by a car, you need to pay attention to this.

 Back here tomorrow.